Elizabeth-dov/project_1/README.md

 # Project 1 - Interior Design

-Welcome to the GitHub repository for Elizabeth Dov's Interior Design Portfolio.
+Welcome to the GitHub repository for Elizabeth Dov's Interior Design.

 ## Overview